Expensent

 Does QuickBooks Online have built-in receipt capture?

 Yes.
 QuickBooks Online includes native receipt capture through three channels: the mobile app (camera capture), drag-and-drop upload in the browser, and email forwarding to the company-specific forwarding address.
-Current US help shows @assist.intuit.com; many existing accounts and older pages still reference @qbodocs.com.
-Use the exact address shown in the client's QuickBooks company.
+Current Intuit help says customized forwarding addresses end in @assist.intuit.com.
+If a client's QuickBooks company shows a qbodocs address or another Intuit-managed destination, use the exact address shown there.
 OCR runs automatically and forwarded receipts or bills land in the review flow.
 The catch for bookkeepers is that the email path requires sender authorization per client, per company file.

-What is the best way to forward invoices from multiple client inboxes to QuickBooks?
+What is the best way to forward invoices from multiple client-owned inboxes to QuickBooks?

-The cleanest pattern is one Expensent account per client engagement.
-You connect that client's Gmail, Google Workspace, Outlook, Microsoft 365, or IMAP mailbox via OAuth, then set the destination to that client's QuickBooks forwarding address.
-Expensent supports multiple connected inboxes per account, so if a client has two mailboxes — say an accounts@ alias and a personal owner inbox — both can be connected under the same engagement.
-Rules created for that account apply across connected inboxes.
+The cleanest pattern is one client-owned Expensent account per client engagement.
+The client connects their Gmail, Google Workspace, Outlook, Microsoft 365, or supported IMAP mailbox, then sets the destination to the bookkeeper or that client's QuickBooks forwarding address.
+If the client has multiple mailboxes, such as an accounts@ alias and an owner inbox, those can be connected inside the client account.
 For a full walkthrough of the underlying mechanics see the full QuickBooks bill automation guide.

 Can I use one Hubdoc or Dext account for multiple QBO clients?